Ye-eun put on a brave face for her first public appearance after being embroiled in her father’s fraud scandal.

 On September 15, Ye-eun attended the “Wonder Woman Festival 2018” hosted at Yonsei University.
 There, she spoke about her music and encouraged women to lean in, but was careful to not mention her father-related scandal.
 However, she revealed her true feelings indirectly.

 Sharing a conversation she had with singer Sohyang who had said to her “you seem to have rough waves in your life.”
-In response to this, Ye-eun said to the crown that she has “learned to surf” and “will continue to ride the waves.”
+In response to this, Ye-eun said to the crowd that she has “learned to surf” and “will continue to ride the waves.”

 Sharing an anecdote of the power of confidence and self-belief, the singer talked about when she first began to dream of being a singer in high school.
 At that time, her homeroom teacher Mr. Han told her “all the singer like you are working in nightclubs,” but it did not deter her.
 “I believe I know best and I am on the right path,” she said.